BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

 - Hackathon day
   - Tuesday after lightning talks: form groups and decide where to meet

+- Yurt dinner Friday: Is there anyone not coming, so I can tell the caterer?

 - Dinner: My house is available for group dinners; I'll often do that.
   The Wooden Nickel is an expensive tourist trap.
 I have a personal grudge against Elk Avenue Prime.
 Sunflower is the best place in town, followed by Django's; I haven't been to Soupcon in a long time (expensive) so I'm not sure if it's still as good.

 - Lunch: we recommend Momo's, Teocalli Tamale for good and fast.
 Also the Last Steep, Ryce and Pita's in Paradise.
 The Gas Cafe makes good hamburgers.

 - Game nights: announce if a game might be offensive, law of two feet.

 - Progressive Dinner and Karaoke

-- Yurt dinner: Is there anyone not coming, so I can tell the caterer?

 - Saturday breakfast